verschoof/ZendLearning/README.md

 # ZendLearning

-A simple page of all the topics for the Zend PHP5 Certification.
+A simple page of all the topics for the Zend PHP5 Certification, including links to documentation.

-**Warning**: This is not code is not for production, just a quick setup to have a list what to lean for your PHP5 certification.
+**Warning**: This is not code meant for production, just a quick setup to have a list of what to learn for your PHP5 certification.

 # How to start

-Clone the project
+Clone the project:

     git clone git@github.com:verschoof/ZendLearning.git zend-learning

-Copy the `data/config.yml.dist` to `data/config.yml.dist`.
+Copy `data/config.yml.dist` to `data/config.yml`.

-Run `php -S localhost:8080` in 'public' directory and go to `http://localhost:8080`
+Run `php -S localhost:8080` in the `public` directory and browse to `http://localhost:8080`.

 # ToDo

-- In the `data/questsion.yml` are still a lot of questions that doesn't have any link.
+- In `data/questions.yml` there are still a lot of questions that don't have a link.
-- The links only support php manual links, there are now a few links that go to other websites then php.net
+- The links only support the PHP manual website, but some links point to other websites (which don't function at the moment).